 Provide each candidate with a written description of his/her reappointment, tenure, promotion, and post-tenure review actions taken by the committee.

 A majority vote of the committee is required for a positive recommendation.

+Proxy voting or in absentia voting are not permitted for collegial review committees.
+If a committee member is not present and able to participate in the discussion she/he may not vote.

 Assure that the departmental collegial review criteria and procedures comply with the university standards, principles, and roles established by the Collegial Review Council of the Faculty Senate.